This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have chest pain, tightness, or pressure that may spread to your shoulders, arms, jaw, neck, or back.

-- You had a seizure that continued for more than 5 minutes.
+- You had a seizure that continued longer than 5 minutes.

 When should I seek immediate care?